-Regionally, alligators occur from the southern tip of Texas to the northeastern part of North Carolina.
-In Georgia, they are typically found south of the fall line (which roughly traverses the cities of Columbus, Macon, and Augusta).
-There is no evidence that alligator populations reproduce north of the fall line and any found in these areas have probably been illegally relocated by humans.
-Alligators usually remain in the area where they were hatched for two to three years before establishing their own range.
-Females generally have small home ranges while males may occupy a home territory of more than two square miles.
+Alligators occur from the southern tip of Texas to northeastern North Carolina.
+In Georgia, they typically live along and south of the fall line (which roughly traverses the cities of Columbus, Macon and Augusta).
+There is no evidence that alligator populations reproduce north of the fall line and any found in these areas have probably been relocated there by humans.
+Alligators usually remain in the area where they were born for two to three years and then begin looking for their own range.
+Females generally have small home ranges while a male may occupy a range of more than two square miles.
 Severe drought conditions may cause alligators to move considerable distances in search of suitable waters.